sandrodz/jasc/README.md

-jLac
+jasc
 ================================

-jQuery plugin jLac lets you create loan amortization schedule.
+This jQuery plugin lets you create a loan amortization schedule.
 It calculates base, %, installment and remaining balance per month.
-Plugin uses bootstrap for layout, but it is not required for correct functioning. <a href="https://jlac.idev.ge">Demo</a>
+Plugin uses bootstrap for layout, but it is not required for correct functioning. <a href="https://jasc.idev.ge">Demo</a>